 After germination, a sporophyte grows out of a plant’s embryo from a seed.
 The basic function of a sporophyte is to manufacture spores in plants.
 A cauliflower plant’s seedling has three parts:

-- A radicle: this is the first organ to appear after germination.
-It grows into the soil and anchors the seedling.
+• A radicle: this is the first organ to appear after germination.
+It grows into the garden’s type of soil and anchors the seedling.
 Many people call it the primary root or the embryonic root.

 The radicle is the first structure of the plant that absorbs the nutrients, and the hypocotyl is the first structure to carry those nutrients.
-In a similar way, the cotyledons are the first structure of the plant that’ll absorb sunlight.
+In a similar way, the cotyledons are the first structure of the plant that absorbs sunlight (any kind of sunlight, direct and indirect).

 These structures later grow up to form roots, stems, and leaves and fulfill their designated functions.
 Roots become responsible for absorbing water and nutrients from the soil and sending it to the stem.
 The stem takes the substances up to the leaves, flowers, and fruits to fulfill their needs.